Top 5 Paul Kariya Moments With Ducks

-Anaheim Ducks greats Teemu Selanne and Paul Kariya were inducted into the Hockey Hall of Fame back in June in what was an appropriate recognition of everything each player achieved in his career.
+Anaheim Ducks greats Teemu Selanne and Paul Kariya were finally inducted into the Hockey Hall of Fame in what was an appropriate recognition of everything each player achieved in his career.

 I recently highlighted the top five moments Selanne had with the Ducks.
 Now, let’s take a look back at Kariya’s career.
 The speedy left winger played for the Mighty Ducks from 1994 through 2003, serving as the team’s captain for seven seasons.
 With Anaheim, he tallied 300 goals on the dot and added 369 assists for 669 points in 606 games.
 He reached 50 goals in just his second NHL season and eclipsed 100 points twice.